py563/cv-hugo/content/_index.md

 Likes to travel, and can talk about cricket, F1, movies, politics, and anything from Boston to Hyderabad.

 This site was generated using [HUGO](https://gohugo.io/) from an [open source theme](https://github.com/eddiewebb/hugo-resume) via a Github Actions.

-Also reachable on the social media platforms below: